LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Related Work

 \subsection{Controllable Image Generation}

 Diffusion models~\cite{ho2020denoising,sohl2015deep} trained on large-scale text-to-image datasets, like DALLE-2~\cite{ramesh2022hierarchical}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{rombach2021highresolution}, SDXL~\cite{podell2023sdxl} can produce text-aligned and diverse images in unprecedented high quality.
 To further support image generation from fine-grained spatial conditions, like sketches, human keypoints, semantic maps, \textit{etc.}, ControlNet~\cite{zhang2023adding} finetunes a trainable copy of the pre-trained U-Net and connects the new layers and original U-Net weights with zero convolutions.
 A similar work, T2I-Adaptor~\cite{mou2023t2i}, finetunes lightweight adaptors for conditional generation from spatial conditions.
 Differently, GLIGEN~\cite{li2023gligen} considers controllable generation with sparse box layout conditions and injects a gated self-attention for fine-tuning.
-While these works rely on self-collected datasets of condition-image pairs for finetuning, recent works~\cite{xie2023boxdiff,phung2023grounded} seek to explore test-time optimization for zero-shot controllable generation.
+Recent works~\cite{xie2023boxdiff,phung2023grounded} seek to explore test-time optimization for zero-shot controllable generation.
 For example, both BoxDiff~\cite{xie2023boxdiff} and Attention Refocusing~\cite{phung2023grounded} achieve zero-shot layout conditioned generation, by maximizing the attention weights between the features inside the box and its corresponding text description, while discouraging the latent features outside the box from attending to the text.